-So, in order to create a more comprehensive and accurate picture of how well a consultant will deliver and succeed in his or her role, we must supplement the current decision-making basis and expand this with the consultants driving forces and abilities.
+So, to create a more comprehensive and accurate picture of how well a consultant will deliver and succeed in his or her role, we must supplement the current decision-making basis and expand this with the consultant's driving forces and abilities.

-Each role has been given the six abilities that are considered the most important in order to succeed in this particular role, and is then graded on a scale from one to six depending on how much weight is attached to that particular behavior or ability.
+Each role has been given the six abilities that are considered the most important to succeed in this particular role and is then graded on a scale from one to six depending on how much weight is attached to that particular behavior or ability.

-In our library there are already several hundred different roles with ready-made Workstyles templates based in work psychology, but naturally it is also possible to manually configure the templates if our client wishes to.
+In our library, there are already several hundred different roles with ready-made Workstyles templates based on work psychology, but naturally, it is also possible to manually configure the templates if our client wishes to.

 And yes, it is GDPR compliant - the consultants have approved that we save and use the results.